 - parts of the Middle East

-If left untreated, both of these forms of hepatitis can cause cirrhosis of the liver.
+If left untreated, both of these forms of hepatitis can cause cirrhosis.

-Nonalcoholic steatohepatitis (NASH), a more severe form of NAFLD, causes liver damage and inflammation in addition to fat buildup.
-If NASH is not managed, it can lead to cirrhosis.
+Metabolic dysfunction-associated steatohepatitis (MASH) is a more severe form of MASLD.
+It causes liver damage and inflammation in addition to fat buildup.
+If MASH is not managed, it can lead to cirrhosis.

 Other causes